John Sampson (character): Character overview

 Eventually, he and Cross join the police force, work for/with the FBI, and Metropolitan Police Department in the newest books.
 He is the partner of Cross as well; they are cops and detectives.
 Sampson first appears in the book Along Came a Spider in which he and Cross go on the case to solve a kidnapping of famous actress' daughter.
 He appears in 19 of the 20 books in the series.
 He briefly appears in Kiss the Girls (2nd book).
 He also helps Cross in Jack & Jill when murders are committed near Cross' son Damon's elementary school, Truth.
 In Pop Goes the Weasel he reveals to Cross that he had been in love with Nina Childs, an African-American nurse, who is killed early in the book, thus he vows to get vengeance.
 Cross later finds the killer, Geoffrey Shafer, and arrests him.
 However, Shafer, in court, wins and the case is closed, therefore letting him get the chance to kill his own wife and escaping Cross.
 He returns in London Bridges (novel) and is killed by Cross, avenging Nina's death for Sampson.

 In the earlier books, he appears but like in "cameos", or small roles and gains a larger role throughout the books.
 In Cross he officially gains a large role helping Cross capture Michael Sullivan "The Butcher" who may have killed Alex's wife, Maria, years ago.
 In the end, Sullivan is killed by Alex and Sampson reveals he had killed Maria's murderer, Jimmy Hats Galati (a friend of Sullivan's) long ago, but couldn't find it in himself to tell this to Cross.
 In Double Cross he helps Cross and his new love interest, Brianna "Bree" Stone, but at the end is kidnapped.
 Cross rescues his partner, and with the help of Bree kills and stops the killers known as DCAK.
 In the books, the main antagonist (for coming out more in the books) is Gary Soneji or Kyle Craig "The Mastermind".
-Kyle Craig is a friend of Cross and Sampson in the beginning of the series, but in Roses Are Red he is a murder known as the Mastermind.
+Kyle Craig is a friend of Cross and Sampson in the beginning of the series, but in Roses Are Red he is a murderer known as the Mastermind.
 It is not until the end of Violets Are Blue that he is arrested by Cross himself.